rogerbinns/apsw/doc/benchmarking.rst

 distribution <source_and_binaries>`.
-You can use the script to compare SQLite performance across different versions of SQLite, different host systems (hard drives and controllers matter) as well as between pysqlite and APSW.
+You can use the script to compare SQLite performance across different versions of SQLite, different host systems (hard drives and controllers matter) as well as between sqlite3 and APSW.
 The underlying queries are based on `SQLite's speed test
 <https://sqlite.org/src/finfo?name=tool/mkspeedsql.tcl>`_.